-Local AccommodationsThe Conference and Visitor Services for the University of Maryland has partnered with many local area hotels (including on-campus and off-campus hotels) to provide competitive rates for UMD visitors.
+Local AccommodationsThe Conference and Visitor Services for the University of Maryland has partnered with many local hotels to provide competitive rates for UMD visitors.
 These hotels can individually be accessed here, or go here to compare available rates.

-Regional AttractionsThe University of Maryland is located approximately 10 miles (16 KM) from the nation’s capital of Washington DC - a stunning destination city.
-Washington DC is well known for its dramatic neoclassical monuments and buildings that are scattered around a vast open area called ‘The National Mall’.
-A gem of the city’s amenities is the Smithsonian Institution—the world’s largest complex of museums, galleries and zoo which are free to visit.
+Regional AttractionsThe University of Maryland is located approximately 10 miles (16 KM) from Washington, D.C., the nation’s capital.
+Washington, D.C. is well known for its dramatic neoclassical monuments and buildings on The National Mall.
+A gem of the city’s amenities is the Smithsonian Institution—the world’s largest complex of museums, galleries and a zoo, which are free to visit.